Skin Type 25 February 2026

 By Luna

 If you have sensitive skin, you probably do not need a test to confirm it.
 Your skin tells you.
 It reacts quickly.
-Sometimes, new products.
-Sometimes, to weather changes.
+Sometimes to new products.
+Sometimes to weather changes.
 Sometimes for no clear reason at all.

-A product that works beautifully for your friend may leave your skin red and irritated.
+A product that works beautifully for someone else may leave your skin red and irritated.
 A simple facial can cause burning.
 Even stress can show up on your face.

 Living with sensitive skin can feel unpredictable.
-But here is something important to remember.
-Sensitive skin is not weak.
-It is simply more reactive.
-And with the right approach, it can become calm, balanced, and much easier to manage.
+But sensitive skin is not weak.
+It is simply more reactive, and with the right approach it can become calmer, steadier, and much easier to manage.

 In this complete Sensitive Skin Care Guide, we will talk about what truly causes sensitivity, how to build a gentle daily routine, which ingredients to trust, what to avoid, and practical soothing tips that make a real difference.